b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 other is stable (points lie alongside `|` or `-` line) the covariance is equal zero.

-OK, time to compare are both plants.
+OK, time to compare the both plants.

 ```jl
 s = """